Archaeological excavation: History

 One of the first known instances of archaeological excavation took place in the sixth century BC when Nabonidus, the king of Babylon, excavated a temple floor that was thousands of years old.
 During early Roman periods, Julius Caesar's men looted bronze artifacts, and by the medieval period, Europeans had begun digging up pots that had partially emerged from erosion, and weapons that had turned up on farmlands.
 Antiquarians excavated burial mounds in North America and North-West Europe, which sometimes involved destroying artifacts and their context, losing information about subjects from the past.
 Meticulous and methodical archaeological excavation took over from antiquarian barrow-digging around the early to mid-nineteenth century and is still being perfected today.

 The most dramatic change that occurred over time is the amount of recording and care taken to ensure preservation of artifacts and features.
 In the past, archaeological excavation involved random digging to unearth artifacts.
 Exact locations of artifacts were not recorded, and measurements were not taken.
 Modern archaeological excavation has evolved to include removal of thin layers of sediment sequentially and recording of measurements about artifacts' locations in a site.

 Motivation

+A Victorian era railway turntable, discovered during upgrade works at Westbourne Park tube station in London.
+Archaeological excavations are often carried out during construction work in the UK to identify and study surviving remnants of prior structures underneath building sites.

 There are two basic types of modern archaeological excavation: